-First found in Rome, with earliest records showing Ambrosius Theodosius Macrobius, a writer and neo-Platonist philosopher during the 5th century.
+The surname Magri was first found in Rome (Italian: Roma), the capital of the Kingdom of Italy, with earliest records showing Ambrosius Theodosius Macrobius, a writer and neo-Platonist philosopher during the 5th century.

 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Magri or a variant listed above:

-Magri Settlers in the United States in the 20th Century
+Magri Settlers in United States in the 20th Century